authindicators/BIMI_Receiver_Guidance/Guidance.md

 It is ideal to publish the criteria that is used by your site to determine when BIMI will be displayed.
-It is fine to say that you use some internal domain reputation metrics as additional criteria to determine whether or not a logo should be displayed, and it isnÃ¢â‚¬â„¢t necessary to give away the exact nature of the algorithm other than to say "You must maintain good sending practices."
+It is fine to say that you use some internal domain reputation metrics as additional criteria to determine whether or not a logo should be displayed, and it isn't necessary to give away the exact nature of the algorithm other than to say "You must maintain good sending practices."